 A full list of the recommendations, commentary updates, articles, and video interviews from each of our advisors can be seen by clicking on their name below.
-But here’s a quick introduction to everyone on the 7investing team.

 That included a conversation in 2014 with a Harvard postdoc about a new scientific breakthrough called “CRISPR”.
 And then a trip in 2015 to NVIDIA’s Silicon Valley headquarters to learn about a new field of “deep learning.”

-Simon previously worked for seven years at The Motley Fool, where he most recently served as lead advisor of Motley Fool Explorer.
+Simon previously worked for seven years at The Motley Fool, where he most recently served as the lead advisor of Motley Fool Explorer.
 In this role, Simon ran an investment newsletter that profiled innovative trends, personally directed more than $1 million of funds into a real-money investment account, and managed a team of 22 people.
 Explorer was recognized as one of TMF’s fastest-growing and highest customer retention newsletters.

 Simon brings a passion of digging into developing trends to uncover opportunities for 7investing.
 He believes personalized medicine and machine learning inference are two fields that will be extremely profitable for investors.